Anshika032/SMART-GUARD--IOT-Enabled-Helmet-System/README.md

 Smart Guard is an IoT-based smart helmet safety system designed to enhance rider protection through real-time monitoring and accident detection.
 It integrates sensors like MPU6050, MQ3, IR, GPS, and GSM/API-based alerting to detect crashes, alcohol consumption, helmet usage, and location tracking, sending emergency notifications instantly.
 ## Hardware & Software Stack

+**Due to the ongoing design patent of this project, I am unable to share the exact code for confidentiality reasons.**

 ### Hardware

 * Arduino Uno / Nano (Microcontroller)